james-godito/sound_localization/README.md

 - **GCC-PHAT**: Utilizes the GCC-PHAT algorithm for robust TDOA estimation.
 - **Microphone Array**: Leverages a microphone array for capturing sound from different directions.

+##Important

+This project uses two different Arduino boards, these are the Mega 2560 and uno R4.
+The reason for this is because the uno has a better sampling rate, but cannot run or support a library needed for the tracking when it comes to the yolo part.
+The following files are needed to run the entirety of the project as it was intended.

+1**main_uno.ini

+2**main_mega_servo.ini

+3**main_SSL_and_yolo.py

+in addition to all the libraries stated below. the testing files for each process, the Sound source localization part and Yolo are provided.

 ## Installation

 1. **Download Required Python Modules**: Ensure you have all necessary Python modules.
 The required libraries are: